 Rode VideoMic Pro VMP also has a clever shock mount system.
 It takes very little space while providing an excellent protection from vibration and handling noise.
 Even if you have the camera on a stand, it is still crucial as vibrations are often picked from the ground, plus there is always a chance that someone accidentally touches it.
 Like all shock mounts it uses rubber wires, which can be considered vulnerable.
 The good news, it comes with a pair of extra, just in case.

 This mic comes with a stock wind silencer made of rubber foam.
 It does an OK job most of the time, however this may not be enough if you are filming on a stormy day or in otherwise aggressive windy environment.
-If you don’t want to depend on the wind, do get a micover windscreen.
+If you don’t want to depend on the wind, do get a micover windscreen (link below).
 I recommend this synthetic version because it’s not only cheaper but also substantially better and even cuter than the original deadcat for this model.
 It’s very smooth on touch and you will love it!

 Design and build